timskillman/Pi3C/README.md

 <a name="downloadpi3c">**Downloading Pi3C**</a>

-One of the easiest ways to download and modify Pi3C for you own use it use Git [(try this link if you want to know more)](https://projects.raspberrypi.org/en/projects/getting-started-with-git)
+One of the easiest ways to download and modify Pi3C for your own use it use Git [(try this link if you want to know more)](https://projects.raspberrypi.org/en/projects/getting-started-with-git)

 If Git is not already installed on your Pi, start by downloading Git; open a terminal window and type;